We always wanted to see some changes in our education policies. Finally, the day has come.

 The Simple Decision

-We feel pity for the one kid who would have to be sacrificed despite making the right decision.
+We pity the one kid who would have to be sacrificed despite making the right decision.

 A Complex Decision

 But what if, in the same settings, you face a difficult situation.
-Both of the tracks are equally populated and have the same number of kids playing on them.
+Both tracks are equally populated and have the same number of kids playing on them.

 The train could similarly be redirected to any of the two tracks.
 What would be your decision on the updated settings?